EoinDavey/Setanta/docs/_gaeilge/03-teagaisc.md

 'Is mise Eoin'
 ```

-Is féidir leat `+` a úsaid chun litreacha a cheangail le chéile
+Is féidir leat `+` a úsáid chun litreacha a cheangail le chéile

 ```
 scríobh('Dia duit' + ', ' + 'Eoin is ainm dom')